pinecone-io/canopy/docs/library.md

 ```

-Resin designed to be production ready and handle any conversation length and context length.
+Canopy designed to be production ready and handle any conversation length and context length.
 Therefore, the chat engine uses internal components to handle long conversations and long contexts.
 By default, long chat history is truncated to the latest messages that fits the token budget.
 It orchestrates the context engine to retrieve context that fits the token budget and then use the LLM to generate the next response.